Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Cost

-You are responsible for the cost of the AWS services used while running thiss guidance.
-As of August 2024, the cost of running the services in this guidance with default settings are available within AWS Free Tier, except for the use of AWS Systems Manager Advanced Paramater storage.
+You are responsible for the cost of the AWS services used while running this solution guidance.
+As of November 2024, the cost of running this guidance with default settings lies within the Free Tier, except for the use of AWS Systems Manager Advanced Paramter storage.

 We recommend creating a budget through AWS Cost Explorer to help manage costs.
 Prices are subject to change.
 You can also estimate the cost for your architecture using AWS Pricing Calculator.
 For full details, refer to the pricing webpage for each AWS service used in this guidance or visit Pricing by AWS Service.